-The SD7's worksurface is divided into Layers and Banks.
-Each Bank contains twelve channels, and the channels which are currently active on the control surface are defined using the fader bank and bank layer buttons to the right of the Channel Strip section's faders:
+The SD9's worksurface is divided into Banks.
+Each Bank contains twelve channels, and the channels which are currently active on the control surface are defined using the fader bank buttons to the right and left of the faders:

-A 'bank' is a set of twelve faders, and a 'layer' contains up to six 'banks'.
-There are up to 3 'layers' in each section of the desk, allowing up to 216 channels to be accessible on each worksurface section.
+A 'bank' is a set of twelve faders, and a "section" contains up to four 'banks'.
+There are two sections of the desk, allowing up to 96 channels to be accessible on the worksurface.